Are you trying to lose weight? Or perhaps you're looking for natural ways to reset your body?

 What should I expect when doing a water fast?

 If you've never had a day without food, you might be surprised at what your body does during this time.
 Here are a few things to expect when fasting.

 - You'll have a lot of extra time on your hands since you're not cooking or eating.

 - You'll be the most hungry after you exercise.

 - You'll appreciate food more when you return to your regular diet.

-There's no denying that water fasting is an effective way to lose weight quickly.
+By now, you should have a thorough answer to the question: “What is water fasting?”
+There's no denying that one of the benefits of water fasting is that it’s an effective way to lose weight quickly.
 It also has several potential health benefits, such as lowering blood pressure and increasing metabolism.
 However, it's not a solution for everyone.